Amate: Later 20th century to the present

 By the mid-20th century, the knowledge of making amate paper was kept alive only in a few small towns in the rugged mountains of Puebla and Veracruz states, such as San Pablito, an Otomi village and Chicontepec, a Nahua village.
-It was particularly strong in San Pablito in Puebla as many of the villages around it believed this paper has special power when used in rituals.
+It was particularly strong in San Pablito in Puebla as many of the villages around it believed this paper had special power when used in rituals.
 The making of paper here until the 1960s was strictly the purview of the shamans, who kept the process secret, making paper primarily to be used for cutting gods and other figures for ritual.
 However, these shamans came into contact with anthropologists, learning of the interest that people on the outside had for their paper and their culture.
 But although the ritual cutting of paper remained important for the Otomi people of northern Puebla, the use of amate paper was declining, with industrial paper or tissue paper replacing amate paper in rituals.
 One stimulus for amate's commercialization was the shamans' growing realization of the commercial value of the paper; they began to sell cutouts of bark paper figures on a small scale in Mexico City along with other Otomi handcrafts.

 What the sale of these figures did was to make the bark paper a commodity.
 The paper was not sacred until and unless a shaman cut it as part of a ritual.
 The making of the paper and non-ritualistic cutting did not interfere with the ritual aspects of paper in general.
 This allowed a product formerly reserved only for ritual to become something with market value as well.
 It also allowed the making of paper to become open to the population of San Pablito and not only to shamans.